oracle-livelabs/database/kubernetes-for-oracledbas/lifecycle-adb/lifecycle-adb.md

 1. Move the cursor over the `2` value for cpuCoreCount and type `x`
 2. Type `i` and `<space>` `1`, hit the `esc` key
-3. Repeat the 1 and 2 for dataStorageSizeInTBs
+3. Repeat steps 1 and 2 for dataStorageSizeInTBs
 4. Type `:wq`

 ![Edit ADB](images/adb_edit.png "Edit ADB")

 In the OCI Console, Navigate to Oracle Databases -> Autonomous Database and you should see your ADB back in a "Scaling In Progress" state, decreasing the OCPU and Storage.

-## Task 5: Scheduled Stop and Start
+## Task 8: Scheduled Stop and Start

 You can execute any of the methods you used to scale the ADB to also change the ADBs `lifecycleState` (AVAILABLE or STOPPED) manually.
 However, you can also take advantage of another built-in K8s resource, the `CronJob`, to schedule a a change in the `lifecycleState`.